iwankruger/expense_logger/README.md

 # Android React Native App
 An Android app to keep track of my monthly expenses.
-The data is synced with a AWS DynamoDB database.
+The data is synced with an AWS DynamoDB database.

 The backend repo can be found here todo